Last updated on November 6, 2022

 Enlarged plate holes

 The photograph below shows an enlarged 4th wheel pivot hole.
 The hole is double in size to what it should be and is oval in shape, instead of circular.
 The only way to fix the problem is to correct each of the enlarged holes in the plate.
 This could be accomplished by drilling out the hole to a larger size and fitting a small brass bushing (bouchon).
 The bushing would then be drilled, making sure it’s exactly the right size and in exactly the right position so that the wheel sits and meshes correctly.
-It’s a job which requires precise skill and the right tools.
+It’s a job that requires precise skill and the right tools.
 It is a time consuming and costly process, which may need to repeated if the watch is used regularly.
 In most cases, the value of a 7-jewel watch does not warrant this sort of repair investment.

 Another potential solution would be to cut out the enlarged holes in the plate and install jewelled bearings at each of these locations instead of brass bushings.
 This is essentially upgrading the watch to a higher jewel count.
 However, it’s not a very practical approach for most 7-jewel watches.

 In summary, 7-jewel movements can be problematic and tend to be prohibitively expensive to repair because of their in-built limitations.
 So, if you’re a collector of antique watches, your money is probably better invested in fully-jewelled watches of 15-jewels or more.
 If you are the owner of an inherited 7-jewel watch, treasure it for the sentimental value and remember that the wear and tear will only occur if the watch is used on a daily basis.